Rukhan4/Bioinformatics-work/README.md

-### Within each folder there is a file titled "Detailed Breakdown" outlining the syllabuses.
+### Within each folder there is a file titled "Syllabus" breaking down each course in detail

 # Bioinformatics